UK Tier 1 Visas

 Typically, Entrepreneur visa holders are eligible to apply for British citizenship after having spent 6 years in the UK, however, there are faster routes available for those responsible for creating businesses with a high turnover or a high number of jobs.

-Switching into the UK Tier 1 Entrepreneur visa category
+Switching into the UK Tier 1 innovators and start-up visa category

-You can make an application to switch into the Entrepreneur visa category provided that you are already in the UK under one of the following categories and you satisfy the necessary eligibility requirements:
+You can make an application to switch into this visa category provided that you are already in the UK under one of the following categories and you satisfy the necessary eligibility requirements:

 - Tier 1 (General)